Sammaye/prodigal/README.md

 - Opera 12 and above
 - and Chrome (latest)

+You can read a little about it here: http://sammaye.wordpress.com/2012/12/14/amazon-like-product-gallery-with-prodigal/

 Note: This plugin is extemely customised to one specific use so not all of its features are there, plus it was put together in just a couple of days of procrastination so bewarned.